pamudu123/clustering-lab/README.md

 ## Tips
 - All output cluster assignments are saved as `<algorithm>_clusters.csv`.
 - If you encounter errors, check the error message for a reference to `GUIDE.md`.
-- Data and result CSV files are ignored by git by default.

 ---